 - Building a solution tied to the needs of the specific medical practice and helping the organization to provide new services.

 - Helping to give patients treatment that is more effective and better aligned to the patients’ needs, thus increasing patient satisfaction.

 - Enabling digital transformation and eliminating old technologies will result in lesser IT support costs.

-If an off-the-shelf EHR solution is selected, the process of implementation and integration has the following stages:
+If an off-the-shelf solution is selected, the EHR implementation and integration process has the following stages:

 - Selecting a vendor: This is when you ask prospective vendors all the questions you have related to the functionality of their systems.

 - Implementing and adopting an EHR system.